bgaze/ipsum-html/README.md

 **Bgaze\IpsumHtml\Nodes\Node:** has attributes, content is an array of nodes except for void elements (self closing tags) that have no content.

 Thanks to `__callStatic` magic, you can create any tag by using it's name as method on `Html` class.
+Completion is provided for all non obsoletes and non experimentals tags listed on [https://developer.mozilla.org/fr/docs/Web/Guide/HTML/HTML5/Liste_des_%C3%A9l%C3%A9ments_HTML5](https://developer.mozilla.org/fr/docs/Web/Guide/HTML/HTML5/Liste_des_%C3%A9l%C3%A9ments_HTML5)

 There is two types of methods which signature is different :